baptelie/PSS-code-speed/README.md

 b.	bnAb class-based predictions: We combined the individual bnAb-based predictions by bnAb epitope class and calculated the percentage of epitope predictions per bnAb epitope class among all virus sub-panel predictions for each plasma.
 Spearman correlation lower than 0.40 are combined to a cluster with unknown specificity. bnAb class-based predictions provide a percentage for a given bnAb class that estimates the contribution of that bnAb class to the neutralizing capacity of the analyzed plasma.

-The file create_virus_panels.R does step 1-3.
-The file prediction_panels.R does step 4.
+The file create_virus_panels.R does step 1-3 (runs in 5-10min on MacBook Pro M1 with 8 cores).
+The file prediction_panels.R does step 4 (runs in 10-15min).